osoisi/osoisi.github.io/dataindustryproject2023.md

 # Project Details

 ## Summary
-The Project is based on a data industry survey report providing information on various aspects of data industry professionals' life including:
+The Project is based on a data industry survey report providing information on various aspects of data industry professionals' lives including:
 * Demographics
 * Preferred programming languages
 * Individual salaries